-The challenge: Neurodiverse young adults are often isolated and lonely.
+The challenge: Neurodivergent young adults are often isolated and lonely.
 Many programs are segregated, with young adults all grouped together despite their individual needs and interests and in environments that contribute to their sense of isolation.
 Social skills need continual reinforcement.

 For more information on the Sunday program, click HERE.